Mary Ann Nichols: Police testimony

 Inspector John Spratling gave evidence on the second day of the inquest.
 (Note: Inspectors Joseph Helson and Frederick Abberline were also in attendance at the second day of the inquest into Nichols's murder.)
-Spratling testified to having first heard of the murder at 4:30 a.m., by which time Nichols's body had been transferred to the mortuary, and confirmed that only PC Neil's beat required him to walk through Buck's Row.
-His subsequent questioning of several residents revealed none had seen or heard anything amiss.
-Also to testify was horse slaughterer Harry Tomkins, who testified he had not left his place of work after 1:00 a.m. on 31 August and that he and his colleagues had not heard anything untoward.
-Questioned as to the noise level in his workplace, Tomkins stated his workplace was "very quiet", although he conceded he had been too far from the crime scene to have heard any cries for help.
+He testified that he heard of the murder at 4:30 am, by which time Nichols's body had already been taken to the mortuary.
+Spratling confirmed that only PC Neil's beat required him to walk through Buck's Row, and his own questioning of several residents revealed that none had seen or heard anything unusual.
+Also to testify was horse-slaughterer Harry Tomkins, who stated that he had not left his workplace after 1:00 am on 31 August and that neither he nor his colleagues had heard anything untoward.
+Asked about the noise level in the yard, Tomkins described it as "very quiet", although he conceded he had been too far from the crime scene to have heard any cries for help.

 Two police officers followed Tomkins to the stand.
-Inspector Joseph Helson testified to his opinion the decedent had not been carried to the spot where her body was found.
-PC Jonas Mizen testified to having been informed of a woman lying in Buck's Row by a carman at 3:45 a.m. on Friday morning and that when he had arrived at the scene, PC Neil immediately ordered him to fetch a handcart.
+Inspector Joseph Helson testified that, in his opinion, the deceased had not been carried to the spot where her body was found.
+PC Jonas Mizen stated that he had been informed of a woman lying in Buck's Row by a carman at 3:45 am on Friday morning, and that upon arriving at the scene, PC Neil immediately instructed him to fetch a handcart.

 Charles Cross followed PC Mizen to the stand.
-He testified to having discovered Nichols's body en route to his workplace, and that he had initially assumed her body to be a tarpaulin, before realising the figure was a woman.
-He had then heard the footsteps of Robert Paul approaching behind him, and had motioned to him, stating, "Come and look over here; there is a woman lying on the pavement."
-Cross testified Paul had touched Nichols's heart, stating, "I think she is breathing, but very little, if she is."
-As both men were late for work, they had then left the woman, resolving to report their discovery to the first policeman they encountered.
+He testified that he discovered Nichols's body while walking to work, initially mistaking it for a tarpaulin, before realising it was a woman.
+He then heard the footsteps of Robert Paul approaching behind him and motioned to him, saying, "Come and look over here; there is a woman lying on the pavement."
+Cross stated that Paul had touched Nichols's chest and said, "I think she is breathing, but very little, if she is."
+As both men were late for work, they left the woman where she lay, resolving to report their discovery to the first policeman they encountered.

-Questioned as to why neither man had noted the wounds to Nichols's throat, Cross stated Buck's Row was poorly illuminated.
+Asked why neither man had noted the wounds to Nichols's throat, Cross replied that Buck's Row was poorly illuminated.